hashchange/backbone.inline.template/README.md

 The `setElement()` pattern is unbeatable in one respect: you can use template variables for the `el` of a view.

-For instance, assume you need an individual `id` for each `el`, along the lines of
+For instance, assume you need an individual `id` for each `el`.
+For some reason, you can't set it in your Javascript code with the `id` property of the view – it has to be a template variable.
+You need a template along the lines of

 ```html
 <li id="item-{{itemNumber}}">